riccardoberta/reinforcement-learning/README.md

 The following list outlines the topics covered in the course:

-1. Introduction to autonomous agents and reinforcement learning
-2. Markov Decision Processes (MDPs)
+1. Agent Architectures
+2. The Reinforcement Learning Problem
 3. Dynamic Programming
 4. Exploration vs Exploitation
 5. Policy Evaluation
 6. Policy Improvement
-7. Model-based methods
+7. Model-based Methods
-8. Neural-fitted Q
+8. Neural-fitted Q (NFQ)
-9. Value-based methods
-10. Policy-based methods
-11. Actor-Critic methods
-12. Advanced algorithms
+9. Deep Q-Networks (DQN)
+10. Policy Based and Actor-Critic Methods
+11. Deep Deterministic Policy Gradient (DDPG)
+12. Proximal Policy Optimization (PPO)
+13. Decision Transformers

 By accessing the GitHub repository, you will have access to the lecture materials, including slides and notebooks, to further explore and study the course topics.